 Cleveland Metroparks naturalists offer free programs and activities throughout the year for all ages, interests and ability levels.
 Cleveland Metroparks nature centers are open daily and naturalists are available to answer questions and to provide information on programs, activities and group programs and the natural events that mark each season.

-The Institute of the Great Outdoors (IGO) is Cleveland Metroparks focal point for outdoor recreation learning and experiences.
-IGO offers outdoor recreation instruction and fosters an understanding of the environment.
+Outdoor Recreation (formerly the Institute of the Great Outdoors) is Cleveland Metroparks focal point for outdoor recreation learning and experiences.
+OR offers outdoor recreation instruction and fosters an understanding of the environment.

 Nature Tracks brings the parks to the people year-round by presenting programs to schools, youth organizations and groups that might not otherwise have access to Park District facilities.